SUPTO-1/OOP_Final_Project-Restaurant-Management-/README.md

 # OOP_Final_Project-Hotel-Management
-# Code and Video has given in Master branch
+# Code and Video are given in the Master branch